vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 ## Parameter changes

-All parameters that are changed through a governance vote are valid starting the epoch following the one the block is in that finalized the vote.
+All parameters that are changed through a governance vote are valid starting the epoch following the one the block is in that finalised the vote.

 ## Acceptance Criteria